DivyamGarg27/Poverty-anticipation/README.md

 ##### Predicting developmental parameters

 1. The file <a href="data/region_info.csv" target="_blank">data/region_info.csv</a> contains the centre latitudes and longitudes for some regions from our complete dataset.
-Use Google's Static Maps API (https://developers.google.com/maps/documentation/static-maps/) to download 1920x1920 satellite images for these regions at the 16 zoom level.
+Use mappuzzle.exe (Download mappuzzle.exe from "http://www.mappuzzle.se/download.php") to download 1920x1920 satellite images for these regions at the 16 zoom level.
 The name of each image should be `<region_code>.png`.
 For example, for the region with `region_code = 12345`, the name of the corresponding image file should be `12345.png`.
 2. Download the multi-task model's <a href="https://www.dropbox.com/s/187e6zp2or2s9ni/best_model_weights.h5?dl=0" target="_blank">weights</a> and place the downloaded file in the `models/developmental` folder.
 3. Change the working directory (`cd code`) and launch an interactive python shell (e.g. `ipython`).
 4. Load the weights from the downloaded file: